 Dampen lips and lightly exfoliate them with Jeffree Star Cosmetics’ Pumpkin Spice Latte Velour Lip Scrub.
 This product buffs away dead skin cells with sugar whilst moisturising them with jojoba and grapeseed oils.
 Make sure to remove all excess residue with a tissue before moving on to the next step.

-Apply a couple of drops of Verso’s Lip Serum 9 to the lips and use a finger to massage it in.
+Apply a couple of drops of lip serum to the lips and use a finger to massage it in.
 Formulated with retinol and hyaluronic acid, this unique volume-boosting formula works by stimulating collagen production to plump and smooth lips.
 What’s more, the slick formula preps lips with a perfectly smooth surface for flawless lipstick application.

 Line your lips with a neutral toned lip liner like Misslyn’s Smooth Lip Liner.
 This will prevent smudging and streaking, creating a barrier that prevents colour from getting out of the lines.
 To create the appearance of slightly fuller lips, sketch just outside of your natural lip line – when sharpened, this pencil gives precise definition that accentuates lip shape in the most natural way.